 But it was that convention, which I stopped at only briefly to have dinner with friends, that got me thinking.
 Normally, when you show up at a convention, you see convention attendees everywhere around the hotel.
 Granted, a large casino in Las Vegas is a lot harder to fill with attendees than a small hotel in a small city.

 However, on Friday afternoon, I was a bit stunned to see only a few Klingons and about five obvious fannish types.
-I was a bit buoyed later that night when we brought our friends back to the hotel to see some Nevada license plates with Star Trek plates.
+I was a bit buoyed later that night when we brought our friends back to the hotel to see some Nevada cars with Star Trek license plates.
 We followed one most of the way home.

 Dean and I had talked about attending the convention.
 We had even had that random thought—should we let them know we’ve written a lot of Star Trek novels?—but hadn’t really acted on it.